zcash/zips/draft-hopwood-coinbase-balance.rst

 ========

-In the current Zcash protocol, the miner of a coinbase transaction is permitted to claim up to and including the total amount of fees from other transactions in the block, but is not required to claim the full amount.
+In the current Zcash protocol, the miner of a coinbase transaction is permitted to claim up to and including the total amount of miner subsidy plus fees from other transactions in the block, but is not required to claim the full amount.

-This proposal would require the full amount of fees to be collected in coinbase transactions.
+This proposal would require the full amount of miner subsidy and fees to be collected in coinbase transactions.

 Motivation
 ==========

-The current semantics of coinbase transactions creates a potential for miners to miscalculate the total amount of fees in a block.
-If they claim a higher amount than the actual total fees, the block will be invalid, but if they claim a lower amount, the excess is effectively burnt.
+The current semantics of coinbase transactions creates a potential for miners to miscalculate the total amount of miner subsidy plus fees in a block.
+If they claim a higher amount than the actual miner subsidy plus total fees, the block will be invalid, but if they claim a lower amount, the excess is effectively burnt.
 As a consequence, the effective ZEC issuance can fall short of the amount calculated from the intended issuance curve.

 This unnecessarily complicates the question of how much ZEC has been issued: if it is defined as not including the amounts that were left unclaimed by miners, then it